Defining Service Boundaries: Domain-Driven Design

 Inter-Service Dependencies

 Count how many services depend on each other.
 A service with many inbound dependencies is a hub, and hubs are fragile.
 If that hub goes down, many other services are affected.
-Consider whether the hub should be split.
+Consider splitting it.

 Similarly, count how many outbound dependencies each service has.
 A service with many outbound dependencies is sensitive to changes in many places.
 It may be doing too much coordination.